PenguLoader/PenguLoader/README.md

 })
 ```

-To use local CSS file, just require it:
+To use a local CSS file, just require it:

 ```js
 function insertCss(css) {